 RELATION TO ESSENTIAL KNOWLEDGE AND SKILLS The District shall establish instructional objectives that relate to the essential knowledge and skills for grade-level subjects or courses.
 These objectives shall address the skills needed for successful performance in the next grade or next course in a sequence of courses.
 Assignments, tests, projects, classroom activities, and other in- structional activities shall be designed so that the student's perfor- mance indicates the level of mastery of the designated District ob- jectives.
 The student's mastery level shall be a major factor in determining the grade for a subject or course.
-GUIDELINES FOR GRADING The Superintendent or designee shall ensure that each campus o instructional level develops guidelines for teachers to follow in de- termining grades for students.
-These guidelines shall ensure that grading reflects a student's relative mastery of an assign- mentstudent achievement and that a sufficient number of grades are taken to support the grade average assigned.
+GUIDELINES FOR GRADING The Superintendent or designee shall ensure that each campus or instructional level develops guidelines for teachers to follow in determining grades for students.
+These guidelines shall ensure that grading reflects a student's relative mastery of an assignment student achievement and that a sufficient number of grades are taken to support the grade average assigned.
 Guidelines for grading shall be clearly communicated to students and parents.
 In accordance with grading guidelines, a student shall be permitted a reasonable opportunity to redo an assignment or retake a test for which the student received a failing grade.
-PROGRESS REPORTING Grade reports shall be issued every six weeks on a form approved by the Superintendent or designee.
-Performance shall be meas- ured in accordance with this policy and the standards established in EIE. ł INTERIM REPORTS Interim progress reports may be issued at the teacher's discretion however, notice of a student's consistent unsatisfactory perfor- mance shall be issued in accordance with law. ; CONFERENCES In addition to conferences scheduled on the campus calendar, cor ferences may be requested by a teacher or parent as needed.
-1- ACADEMIC DISHONESTY Students found to have engaged in academic dishonesty shall be subject to grade penalties on assignments or tests and disciplinary penalties in accordance with the Student Code of Conduct.
-Aca- demic dishonesty includes cheating or copying the work of anothe student, plagiarism, and unauthorized communication between students during an examination.
-The determination that a student has engaged in academic dishonesty shall be based on the judg- ment of the classroom teacher or another supervising professiona employee, taking into consideration written materials, observation or information from students. er : I RECORDING FAILING GRADES The District shall record a 50 in the permanent cumulative record for any average numerical grade that is lower than 50.
-DATE ISSUED: 9/24/200 UPDATE 8669 EIA(LOCAL)-A1 912/2/2002 ADOPTED: 1 of 1
+PROGRESS REPORTING Grade reports shall be issued every nine weeks on a form ap- proved by the Superintendent or designee.
+Performance shall be measured in accordance with this policy and the standards estab- lished in EIE.
+INTERIM REPORTS Interim progress reports may be issued at the teacher's discretion; however, notice of a student's consistent unsatisfactory perfor- mance shall be issued in accordance with law.
+CONFERENCES In addition to conferences scheduled on the campus calendar, con- ferences may be requested by a teacher or parent as needed.
+ACADEMIC DISHONESTY Students found to have engaged in academic dishonesty shall be subject to grade penalties on assignments or tests and disciplinary penalties in accordance with the Student Code of Conduct.
+Aca- demic dishonesty includes cheating or copying the work of another student, plagiarism, and unauthorized communication between students during an examination.
+The determination that a student has engaged in academic dishonesty shall be based on the judg- ment of the classroom teacher or another supervising professional employee, taking into consideration written materials, observation, or information from students.
+RECORDING FAILING GRADES The actual numerical grade earned shall be recorded in the stu- dent's permanent cumulative records.